SuperEvilMegacorp/vainglory-docs/source/makingrequests/makingrequests.rst

     "self": "https://api.dc01.gamelockerapp.com/shards/sg/matches?page[limit]=5&page[offset]=3"
   },

-There will also be a previous page link when appropriate.
+There will also be a "previous" page link when appropriate.

 Search Time